pooltogether/pooltogether-pool-contracts/README.md

 # PoolTogether Contracts

 The PoolTogether contracts allow users to deposit into a pool of tokens.
 The pool is then supplied to the [Compound MoneyMarket](https://compound.finance/developers).
 After the bonding period is over, the supply plus interest is withdrawn.
-The winner of a lottery receives the interest earned.
+The winner of a pool receives the interest earned.

 # Setup